Teamwork/kommentaar/doc/syntax.markdown

 Supported parameters:

 - `omitdoc`             – parameter is not added to the generated output.
 - `required`            – parameter must be given.
 - `optional`            – parameter can be blank; this is the default, but specifying it explicitly may be useful in some cases.
 - `readonly`            – parameter cannot be set by the user from the request body or query/form parameters.
 Attempting to set it will be or result in an error.
 - `default: v1`         – default value.
 - `enum: v1 v2 ...`     – parameter must be one one of the values.
 - `range: n-n`          – parameter must be within this range; either number can be `0` to indicate there is no lower or upper limit (only useful for numeric parameters).
-- `override: <foo.yaml>` - provide JSON schema yaml file to override generated schema.
+- `openapi: <foo.yaml>` - provide JSON schema yaml file to override generated schema.
 - Any [format from JSON schema][json-schema-format].

 Examples: